SekiSota/OrgChemhukuyama/README.md

 This app randomly select A or B questions.
 C questions are so advanced contents that I cannot solve it and this is the reason that this app dosen't support them.
 Enjoy Organic chemistry!

+Caution;
+This program contains two file, python.file and csv.file.
+You must put them in same directory.
+Unless that, it dosen't work.
 For non-python users, I made exe.file version of this app, however, the size of the exe.file is beyond the limit of github system.
 If you wanna get it, please contact me.